× FreshBooks App Logo

 How often do employers need to pay their payroll taxes?

-Unlike income tax, employers must send payroll taxes to the IRS either monthly or semi-weekly (once every 2 weeks).
+Unlike income tax, employers must send payroll taxes to the IRS either monthly or semi-monthly.
 This is in addition to filing quarterly federal tax returns.
 State payroll tax deadlines usually line up with federal deadlines, but you should double-check with your state to be sure.

 How do you send payroll taxes to the IRS?